grahamking/perf-ninja-rs/labs/memory_bound/loop_interchange_1/README.md

-TODO: `cargo test` has a stack overflow currently.
-The criterion benchmark and `cargo run --release` work.
+This one is big and slow, so use release mode: `cargo test --release` and `cargo run --release`.